 For Parisian-style fare, Provence Breads & Café offers gourmet sandwiches and decadent baked goods in a relaxed, cozy atmosphere.
 In the center of the Village is one of Nashville’s local breweries.
 Boscos brews handcrafted beer and has won many awards for its Tennessee original Flaming Stone beer.
 There are more beers on the menu, too, suited to every beer taste imaginable, plus a variety of pasta dishes, oven-fired pizzas, and great sandwiches.

-Pangaea, Fire Finch, and A Thousand Faces each offer their own varied selection of art, jewelry, office accessories, furniture and gifts.
+Pangaea, The Impeccable Pig, Tennessee Chic, and A Thousand Faces each offer their own varied selection of art, jewelry, office accessories, furniture and gifts.
 For unique gifts or rare finds, these stores are a must.
 Posh Boutique, a sister shop to the Green Hills favorite, offers a wide selection of the latest styles with prices ranging between $10 and $200, accommodating all budgets.
 Even glasses aren’t spared by this neighborhood’s chic style: SEE (Selective Eyewear Elements) features unique European designer eyewear.